 You’ve updated your digital asset management (DAM) system, imported all your media, and trained everyone to use the catalogue.
-Your DAM system is up and running – and that’s great – but to ensure the long-term health and success of your DAM, you need a DAM governance strategy.
+Your DAM system is up and running – and that’s great – but to ensure the long-term health and success of your DAM, you need a digital asset management governance strategy.

 What is DAM Governance?

 DAM governance is the process of continually working with stakeholders to manage change and adapt your system to your organization’s needs.
-It establishes and maintains communication between all relevant stakeholders for sustained DAM success.
+A DAM governance plan establishes and maintains communication between all relevant stakeholders for sustained DAM success.

-What does DAM governance look like in action?
+What does good DAM governance look like in action?

-In practice, governance takes the form of regular, disciplined meetings of cross-functional stakeholders, to review and address user feedback, changes to processes and policies, and technical upgrades or repairs.
+In practice, governance takes the form of regular, disciplined meetings of cross-functional stakeholders, to review and address user feedback, changes to processes and policies, and technical upgrades or repairs to the DAM solution.

-These stakeholders should include representatives from different areas and levels of your organization.
+These stakeholders should include team members from different areas and levels of your organization.
 This gives all relevant parties a forum to be heard, ensuring that user experience is understood from every angle.
 (Read more about Building an Effective DAM Team .)